Lark Harbour

 Lark Harbour is small fishing community on the western coast of Newfoundland, on the south side of the Bay of Islands, and west of the City of Corner Brook.

 Combined with neighbouring York Harbour, there is a population of about 880.
 Blow Me Down Provincial Park lies on the boundary between the two communities.

-Lark Harbour is approximately 50km southwest of Corner Brook.
+Lark Harbour is approximately 50 km southwest of Corner Brook.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Lark Harbour had a population of 508 living in 221 of its 290 total private dwellings, a change of from its 2016 population of 522.
 With a land area of 12.94 km2, it had a population density of in 2021.